DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 Despite himself, Jason smiled.

 Saturday.
 He'd meet this M_Greaves.
-And maybe—just maybe—he'd find someone who could help him understand what he was getting into.
+And maybe - just maybe - he'd find someone who could help him understand what he was getting into.

 Or at least, someone who wouldn't think he was crazy.